billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 * The `Clear All` button erases all boxes.
 * `Shift-click` in a box to clear it.

+#### Show Source

+* Ctrl-click to place a yellow box and see its associated sites.
+* You can make several yellow boxes.
+* Click-and-drag to resize them.
+* Shift-click to erase them.

+Suppose you've make a set of green ROI boxes but you've now got forbidden sites right over a key activity hotspot.
+Can you fix that?
+Place a yellow box on the hotspot to see which green box is associated with that hotspot, and which other locations on the probe would be affected if you edit that green box.

 #### Boxes => file chans